syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Customization.md

 ## Thumbnails Customization

-In Thumbnail Customization we can customise the  selected thumbnail' color, and unselected thumbnail dots' color.
+In Thumbnail Customization we can customise the  selected and unselected thumbnail's stroke.

 {% tabs %}
 {% highlight xaml %}